Jennifer Burns (historian)

-Jennifer Burns (born 1975) is an American historian, serving as the Edgar E. Robinson Professor in United States History at Stanford University and as a research fellow at the Hoover Institution.
-She previously served as assistant professor of history at the University of Virginia from 2007-2012.
-Her research focuses on 20th-century U.S. political, cultural history, including the history of markets, capitalism, and economic ideas.
+Jennifer Burns (born 1975) is an American historian serving as the Edgar E. Robinson Professor in United States History at Stanford University and as a research fellow at the Hoover Institution.
+She previously served as assistant professor of history at the University of Virginia from 2007 to 2012.
+Her research focuses on 20th-century U.S. political and cultural history, including the history of markets, capitalism, and economic ideas.

-Burns has published major intellectual biographies of American political-economic thinkers, notably Goddess of the Market (2009) on Ayn Rand and Milton Friedman: The Last Conservative (2023).
-Her 2009 biography of Ayn Rand, Goddess of the Market was reviewed in outlets such as Booklist, The Washington Times, and The New York Times, generally receiving favorable reception.
+Burns has published major intellectual biographies of American political-economic thinkers, notably Goddess of the Market (2009) and Milton Friedman: The Last Conservative (2023).
+Goddess of the Market was reviewed in outlets such as Booklist, The Washington Times, and The New York Times, generally receiving a favorable reception.

-Early life
+Early life and education

 Burns grew up in Connecticut.
 She received her bachelor's degree in history from Harvard University in 1998 and her MA and PhD in history from the University of California, Berkeley.

 Works

-Work on Ayn Rand
+Goddess of the Market: Ayn Rand and the American Right

-Goddess of the Market: Ayn Rand and the American Right offers an examination of Rand's intellectual and political influence, while also exploring her complex personal life.
-Burns received access to Rand's personal archives, the Ayn Rand Papers, which helped her to provide a detailed account of Rand's rise to prominence, particularly her development of Objectivist philosophy and its enduring impact on American conservatism.

-The book highlights Rand's important relationships, including her affair with Nathaniel Branden, who played a significant role in her intellectual circle.
-Burns also emphasizes Rand's contentious relationship with religious conservatism and her evolving views on libertarianism, noting how Rand's ideas have shaped and been reshaped by different movements over time.
-Burns' portrayal of Rand sheds light on why her philosophy continues to resonate, particularly in times of economic uncertainty, and how her life and reputation diverged from the ideals she championed.
+Burns' 2009 book, Goddess of the Market: Ayn Rand and the American Right, examines Ayn Rand's intellectual and political influence, as well as her complex personal life.
+Burns received access to Rand's personal archives, the Ayn Rand Papers, which helped her provide a detailed account of Rand's rise to prominence, particularly her development of Objectivist philosophy and its enduring impact on American conservatism.
+Burns highlights Rand's important relationships, including her affair with Nathaniel Branden, who played a significant role in her intellectual circle.
+Rand's contentious relationship with religious conservatism and her evolving views on libertarianism are also explored.
+Burns shows why Rand's philosophy continues to resonate and how her life and reputation diverged from the ideals she championed.

 As part of the promotion of the book, Burns was interviewed by Jon Stewart on The Daily Show.